-I currently own one deaf and almost blind Great Dane – Soul and we are also a Rescue that focuses on the special needs that includes those that are deaf and/or blind and we can have any number of deafies etc. with us at any given time.
+I currently own four deaf and blind Great Danes – Ice, Zero, Salt & Summit and we are also a Rescue that focuses on the special needs that includes those that are deaf and/or blind and we can have any number of deafies etc. with us at any given time.

 My biggest piece of feedback when it comes to owning a deaf dog; is that one CANNOT be lazy.
 You cannot just `call out` to ask your dog to get their nose out of the garbage or to put that shoe down that they are walking off with.
 That is why it is so important to teach them the `watch me` or ‘look at me’ command.
 I even have used a squirt bottle to ‘alert’ to get their attention during training times with some dogs.
 I have also used a gentle finger on the rump or under the chin to get them to take the focus off what is they are doing and to look at me.
 I will point at the ‘garbage’ for example and then use the ‘dogs name’ and then the ‘No’ command and then re-direct to an appropriate thing for them to be doing.

 I train my dogs as individuals, in pairs and in small groups to maximize their training and bonding experiences with me.
 Lots of body language plus facial expression really assists with in training a deafie.
 AND I also talk to my deafies all the time.
-Soul loves to cuddle with me and just ‘feel’ the vibrations as I talk to him.
+My special needs Danes love to cuddle with me and just ‘feel’ the vibrations as I talk to him.

-I also teach a regular course that is specifically designed for owners and their deaf dogs.
+I also teach a regular course that is specifically designed for owners and their deaf and/or blind dogs.

 The one other thing I have found in relation to deaf dogs is that many do not feel it necessary to ‘name’ them.
 I am not sure why people feel that a ‘deaf’ dog does not need a need a name, because they are deaf.
-To me, that is like saying, we should not name our deaf children or address our hard of hearing or deaf elders anymore by name etc. A name is an identity and if one is living in a home with multi dogs; especially deaf one’s(we live with 3 at the present – Soul and a BHRR Haven Dog – Potter and our now 11.5+ year old Kona is pretty much deaf and visually impaired yet still living a grand quality filled life); using a dog’s name is very important.
-If I am doing recall training in my almost 2+ acre fenced in yard; if I want Potter and Soul to come to me, I use their ‘names’.
-If I want Potter to come over Soul; I signal his name.
+To me, that is like saying, we should not name our deaf children or address our hard of hearing or deaf elders anymore by name etc. A name is an identity and if one is living in a home with multi dogs; especially deaf one’s(we live with 8 at the present between our own and the Rescue); using a dog’s name is very important.
+If I am doing recall training in my almost 3+ acre fenced in yard; if I want X or Y to come to me, I use their ‘names’.
+If I want Y or X ; I signal their name.
 I am not in agreement with those that say that it is not important to name your deaf dog.
 Their names are no less important to them or to me.
-When I signal Potter’s name, his tail wags and the same applies to Soul and each knows when I am `speaking` to them over the other or if I am communicating to both.
+When I signal X’s name, their tail wags and the same applies to Y and each knows when I am `speaking` to them over the other or if I am communicating to both or more at the same time.
 They are proud of their own identities and how it makes them feel unique and special just as each hearing dog feels unique and special with their own names.
-To me, it is also a huge safety thing in regards to teaching emergency stops, recalls etc. They learn their names as much as they learn the `watch me` command; right from the get go.
+To me, it is also a huge safety thing in regards to teaching emergency stops, recalls etc. They learn their names as much as they learn the `watch me` or ‘check in’ command; right from the get go.